Shopify/polaris/src/components/TextField/README.md

 # Text field

-A text field is an input field that a merchant can type into.
+A text field is an input field that merchants can type into.
 It has a range of options and supports several text formats including numbers.

 ---